flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 With the approach of the Xbox 360’s successor, Microsoft took one last breath and shipped a redesigned version of the console called ‘E’, and within it, another motherboard revision called **Winchester**.
 In retail models, Winchester finally disables the POST and PLL signals and filters the CPU `RESET` line from _external disturbance_ [@anti_piracy-hack_win].
 This rendered the RGH hack, after three years since its discovery, obsolete.

 However, for the compatible motherboards (which are still found in abundance), only _wonderful things_ awaited.
 Apart from the mentioned RGH variants, there was still a golden discovery to be uncovered.
 Fast forward to November 2021, 15432 surprised the community again by publishing **RGH 3.0**, a universal RGH variant to rule them all.
 Behind the scenes, the new technique is an evolution of RGH 1.2 V2 that **doesn't require a glitcher anymore** [@anti_piracy-rgh3].
-This was done by implementing the glitching stage into the SMC, which now only needs two wires soldered on the motherboard (in particular, `CPU_DBG1_POST1` and `CPU_PLL_BYPASS`) to execute the hack.
+This was done by implementing the glitching stage into the SMC, which now only needs two wires soldered on the motherboard (in particular, the newly located `CPU_DBG1_POST1` and `CPU_PLL_BYPASS`) to execute the hack.

 ## That's all folks